-Peel Children's Centre is looking for highly skilled, experienced and enthusiastic mental health professionals to provide direct clinical service, outreach and case management to children/youth, ages 7 through 17 and their families.
+Peel Children's Centre is looking for a highly skilled, experienced and enthusiastic mental health professional to work with our School Based Services team to provide a continuum of mental health interventions to children/youth and their families.

 Annual salary range - $59,237 to $70,932 (5 step range)

 - Provide skilled assessment, formulation, and treatment services to children/youth and their families/caregivers by employing a variety of systemic and evidence-based/evidenced-informed treatment approaches (including CBT, Motivational Interviewing, DBT skills, and the trauma-informed ARC framework) to enhance parent/family and child/youth interactions and functioning at home, in school and in community.

 - Develop, implement and regularly evaluate treatment plans according to individual client and family/caregiver needs, goals, strengths and cultural values;

 - Facilitate the enhancement of the child and family’s informal and formal supports;